 - 3 tablespoons baking soda

-- Drop of liquid dish soap
+- A drop of liquid dish soap

 Mix these ingredients and dab them onto the mattress.
 If this stain treatment does not work, mix 3 parts powdered laundry detergent with 1 part water, then dab the mixture onto the stain.
 Allow the mixture to dry, then scrape away the remaining paste.
 Again, dab the remaining stain with hydrogen peroxide.
 Allow the area to dry fully before vacuuming and putting the sheets back in place.

 - 1 tablespoon liquid dish soap

 Mix the ingredients above and apply the resulting paste to the mattress in the area of the stain, then allow the paste to dry.
 Once the mixture is dry, scrape it off.
 Treat any of the remaining stains by dabbing them with hydrogen peroxide.
 Allow the area to dry fully before placing sheets on the bed.